dusk-network/dusk-protocol/consensus/README.md

 <!----------------------- FOOTNOTES ----------------------->

-[^1]: A type of Proof-of-Stake consensus mechanism that relies on a committee of validators, rather than all validators in the network, to reach consensus on the next block.
-Committee-based PoS mechanisms often have faster block times and lower overhead than their non-committee counterparts, but may also be more susceptible to censorship or centralization.

-[^2]: A finality guarantee that is achieved through the accumulation of blocks over time, such that the probability of a block being reversed decreases exponentially as more blocks are added on top of it.
-This type of guarantee is in contrast to absolute finality, which is achieved when it is mathematically impossible for a block to be reversed.

-[^3]: In principle, a malicious block generator could create two valid candidate blocks.
+[^1]: In principle, a malicious block generator could create two valid candidate blocks.
 However, this case is automatically handled in the Reduction phase, since provisioners will reach agreement on a specific block hash.

-[^4]: Note that an epoch refers to a specific set of blocks and not just to a number of blocks; that is, an epoch starts and ends at specific block heights.
+[^2]: Note that an epoch refers to a specific set of blocks and not just to a number of blocks; that is, an epoch starts and ends at specific block heights.

-[^5]: For the sake of simplicity, we assume the node handles a single provisioner identity.
+[^3]: For the sake of simplicity, we assume the node handles a single provisioner identity.

 <!------------------------- LINKS ------------------------->
 <!-- https://github.com/dusk-network/dusk-protocol/tree/main/consensus/README.md -->